 Oatmeal has long been used as a skin softening agent.
 It too has anti-inflammatory properties as well as saponins to help cleanse the skin.
 And, again it’s probably already in the pantry.

 Salt is often used in scrubs of all kinds as a way of gently sloughing off dead skin.
 Rather than using sea or kosher salt use Epsom salts in this scrub for their ability to help soothe tired muscles and draw impurities from the skin.

 Any essential oil could be used in this scrub.
 Something minty or citrusy will help rejuvenate a tired body and spirit.
 Something like camphor or eucalyptus could also be used for the same reasons.
 Use lavender if relaxation is the name of the post foot scrub game.

-How to Make a DIY Foot Scrub for Hardworking Feet
+DIY Foot Scrub for Hardworking Feet

 Using a mixer whip the shea butter for a few minutes.
 Think of creaming butter.
 Add the remaining ingredients and mix at a high speed.
 The ingredients will come together to form pea-size clumps.

 Store the foot scrub in an airtight jar in a cool, dark place.
 Use up within 6 weeks.

 How to use: Soak the feet in hot water.
 Massage the scrub onto wet feet well.
 Let sit on the skin for about 5 minutes.
 Rinse off.

 Note: Avoid using this scrub on blistered or broken skin.